Motivic Realizations of Singularity Categories and Vanishing Cycles: Vanishing Cycles and Singularity Categories

 \begin{rem} Notice that, since $\mathrm{R}^\ell_{X_0}(\BU_{X_0})\simeq \mathbb{Q}_{\ell, X_0}(\beta)$, one has:

-where the second equivalence follows from the projection formula (as $p$ is proper) and the last equivalence from the definitions and because the tensor product commutes with colimits separately in each variable. \end{rem}
+where the second equivalence follows from the projection formula (as $p$ is proper), and the last equivalence follows from the definitions and from the fact that the tensor product commutes with colimits separately in each variable.

-\begin{rem} One can expand the discussion about the fundamental class constructed in the Remark \ref{remark-fundamentalclasslci22} in the $\ell$-adic setting.
-Following the discussion in \cite[Cycle \S 2.1]{MR0463174} we have a fundamental cycle class $\theta\in \mathrm{H}^1(\eta, \mathrm{Q}_{\ell}(1))$ whose image under the boundary map of the localization sequence associated to the closed-open complement $(\sigma, S, \eta)$